Who We Are:

 * Other earth news...
-The National Earthquake Information Center (Golden, Colorado) reports that the two highest-magnitude quakes recorded in the combined region of the European continent and Asia Minor, earlier today, were of magnitude 5.0 in the South Sandwich Islands area of the Southern Hemisphere (1,757.2 miles from Punta Arenas, Region of Magallanes, Chile) and 4.9 in 2 different locations, including the Far East (88.2 miles from Kitaibaraki, Ibaraki, Japan).
+The National Earthquake Information Center (Golden, Colorado) reports that the two highest-magnitude quakes recorded earlier today were of magnitude 5.0 in the South Sandwich Islands area of the Southern Hemisphere (1,757.2 miles from Punta Arenas, Region of Magallanes, Chile) and 4.9 in 2 different locations, including the Far East (88.2 miles from Kitaibaraki, Ibaraki, Japan).
 (With an atlas or a globe of the Earth, kids, find these places as quickly as you can.)

 * Today in history ...
 63 years ago: October 26, 1958—Pan American Airways flies its first Boeing 707 jetliner from New York City to Paris, France.